Grid-Free MIMO Beam Alignment through Site-Specific Deep Learning: Evaluation

 \subsubsection{Robustness to Noisy Measurements}

 The beam synthesizers rely on the probing measurements to generate the \ac{BF} weights.
 While measurement noise can cause search errors in exhaustive and hierarchical searches, it can also impact the prediction of the \ac{NN} models.
-A comparison of the average \ac{SNR} with increasing measurement noise \ac{PSD} is shown in Fig. \ref{figure:avg_snr_vs_measurement_noise}.
-As expected, the performance of the DL-GF, DL-CB and exhaustive search deteriorates with increasing measurement noise power, which becomes noticeable with noise \ac{PSD} larger than -167 dBm/Hz.
-The exhaustive search is the most robust when the noise \ac{PSD} is less than -143 dBm/Hz, while the one-shot DL-GF and DL-CB methods performs similarly.
-The DL-CB baseline is trained at each noise \ac{PSD} level and can improve its robustness to noise by trying the top-3 candidates.
-There is also significant gain from training the DL-GF models at each noise \ac{PSD} level compared to training with a fixed measurement noise power and testing with higher noise power.
-Interestingly, the average \ac{SNR} of the exhaustive search becomes the worst when the measurement noise \ac{PSD} reaches -137 dBm/Hz while that of the DL-based methods plateaus at around -143 dBm/Hz.
-At this point, the exhaustive search is essentially producing randomly guesses since the beam measurements are dominated by noise.
-On the other hand, the DL-based methods converge to always predict the same beam pair.
+A comparison of the average \ac{SNR} achieved by the predicted beams with increasing probing measurement spreading gain is shown in Fig. \ref{figure:avg_snr_vs_measurement_noise}.
+Both \ac{DL}-based methods are trained at each probing measurement spreading gain level.
+As expected, the performance of the DL-GF, DL-CB and exhaustive search improves with increasing measurement spreading gain.
+The exhaustive search benefits less: its performance plateaus with almost no measurement spreading gain.
+On the other hand, the proposed DL-GF and the DL-CB methods are less robust to measurement noise due to their probing beams having lower gain.
+They both require a spreading gain of around 12 dB in the probing measurements to achieve their best performance.
+To further investigate the impact of noise, negative spreading gain is considered, which implies a setting where the measurements are noisier during probing than in data transmission.
+Interestingly, the average \ac{SNR} of the exhaustive search drops sharply and becomes the worst when the measurements are extremely noisy.
+At this point, the exhaustive search essentially produces random guesses since the beam measurements are dominated by noise.
+On the other hand, the \ac{DL}-based methods converge to always predict the same beam pair.
 In the case of DL-CB, the predicted beam pair happens to be the most frequent optimal beam pair.